zoffixznet/perl6.party/post/Perl-6-Hands-On-Workshop--Weatherapp--Part-1.md

 You can also update it to reflect some other service you found.
-Perhaps, don't mention the specific data types, but rather the purpose of the returned weather update.
+Perhaps, don't mention the specific data types, but rather the purpose of the weather information.
 Is it for a city dweller to know what to wear in the morning?
 Is it for a farmer to know when to sow the crops?
 Or is the data to be used in a research project?

 ### Conclusion

 Today, we started our design docs by defining the scope of our application.
-We then looked at prior art written in Perl 6 (found none) and other languages.
+We then looked at prior art written in Perl&nbsp;6 (found none) and other languages.
 We evaluated to services that provide weather data on their potential quality, reliability, query limits, and feature sets.